Skip to main content

 Entering the First Education Course

-Admission to the first Education course, EDUC301: Educational Psychology and Assessment.
+Admission to the first Education course, EDUC 301: Educational Psychology and Assessment.

-Students may be enrolled in EDUC301 when they have:
+Students may be enrolled in EDUC 301 when they have:

-• Declared an education major.
+• Declared an education major or a minor in educational studies.

 • Met with an education advisor to plan their schedule and discuss qualifications.

 • Earned a minimum Augustana GPA of 2.75.
 Students with overall GPAs of 2.50-2.74 may be enrolled if space is available and they have had at least one term with a 2.75 + GPA.
+This GPA requirement does not apply to educational studies minors, but minors can only be enrolled in EDUC 301 if space is available.

-• Earned an average grade of “B-” or higher in College Writing (FYI-101 and FYI 102 or equivalent).
+• Earned an average grade of “B-” or higher in College Writing (FYI-101 or equivalent).This grade provision does not apply to educational studies minors.

-Admission to the Teacher Education Program is by written application and is required for students to take any education program course beyond EDUC301.
+Admission to the Teacher Education Program is by written application and is required for students to take any education program course beyond EDUC 301.
 Note: Grades lower than a C- or lower are not accepted by the State of Illinois in courses required for licensure.
 See your Education Department advisor for more information about this requirement.
 Successful applicants will meet these criteria:

 1. Earned an Augustana grade-point average (GPA) of 2.75.*